DezTheDev14/portfolio-website/README.md

-# Personal Portfolio Website
+# Portfolio Website

-My portfolio website will be continually updated and built out over time.
+This is my personal portfolio website.
+It is a simple, single webpage that will be continually updated and built out over time.